hshadman/IDP_Global_Local_Conformational_Landscapes/README.md

 1. _global_conf_landscape_map.ipynb_: Provides code with examples to generate scatter plots of global ensembles.
 2. _subchain_code_with_examples.ipynb_: Provides code with examples to generate _R<sub>s</sub>_ and _RSA_ plots at the local (subchain) level

-Two IDR simulation files are used as examples, taken from https://www.nature.com/articles/s41586-023-07004-5.
+Two human IDR simulation files are used as examples, taken from https://www.nature.com/articles/s41586-023-07004-5.

 _ete1.npy_ and _ete2.npy_ provide end-to-end distance values for the two IDR simulation trajectories.